Sobol/react-spa-form/README.md

 Could be replaced with [React Native Fetch API](https://facebook.github.io/react-native/docs/network.html) to any backend API.

+### Testing

+I will add some test in close future.
+Yeah I know TDD...

 ### Additional note

 Why [React](https://reactjs.org/)?
 Because I like it :-) It's easy funn and simple to learn/use.
 Perfect for small SPA apps like this, but also a good and solid solution for huge applications.